-Things to consider when purchasing a sippy cup:
+Things to consider when purchasing a not plastic sippy cup include

 Choices will include, plastic, glass, stainless steel, silicone, and biopolymer.